 Black navigation bar

 Click the BRYTER logo to exit your Module.
-Unlike the regular exit via the [ x ] button, the BRYTER logo will exit into Services, the homepage.
+Unlike the regular exit via the [ x ] button, the BRYTER logo will exit into Applications, the homepage.

-The Service name is located in the left upper hand corner, next to the BRYTER logo - which would lead you back to the Services list.
-The title of the Service can only be amended in the settings of the Service.
-Clicking on the Service name, will lead you back to the Service where you can access other components of this Service (for example, other modules, case databases or data views).
+The Application name is located in the left upper hand corner, next to the BRYTER logo – which would lead you back to the Applications list.
+The title of the Application can only be amended in the settings of the Application.
+Selecting the Application name will lead you back to the Application where you can access other components of this Application (for example, other Modules, Case Databases, or Data Views).

-The Module name is located in the left upper hand corner, next to the Service name.
+The Module name is located in the left upper hand corner, next to the Application name.
 When you create a new Module, the default Module name will be "New Module".
 When hovering over the name, a pen icon will appear which indicates that you can Rename the module.
-Click on the name and type to enter the new or amended name.
+Select the name and type to enter the new or amended name.

 [ 3 ] Help